 by Russ Elliott

-The Triang GWR clerestory coaches can still be obtained secondhand at swapmeets and online auctions such as e-bay, and are occasionally re-introduced by Hornby.
+The Triang GWR clerestory coaches, first introduced in 1961, can be obtained secondhand at swapmeets and online auctions such as e-bay, and are occasionally re-introduced by Hornby.
 Though not to any particular prototype, the bodies from these coaches provide a tempting subject for hacking about into more prototypical diagrams.
 The following notes are intended to provide a helping hand in that direction.
-(Mikkel Kjartan describes further conversions of these Triang bodies for a C22 all 3rd and a V5 4-wheel PBV.)
+(Mikkel Kjartan describes further conversions of these Triang bodies for a C10 all 3rd and a V5 4-wheel PBV.)

 These bodies are the 'old' Triang offerings, with moulded panelling, and should not be confused with the later Hornby longer gangway/corridor versions (see below), whose panelling is denoted merely by the printed lining.
 Two body types were produced; the Brake 3rd, and the 2nd.
 The other key difference is that the old Triang bodies are 8' wide, whereas the later Hornby coaches are 8'6" wide.

 Triang Brake 3rd

 - The Triang Brake 3rd is numbered '2316'.
 The corresponding prototype number was carried by one of the vehicles in lot 972 (29/06/01), which was a 5-compartment brake 3rd, cler(3) to diagram D37 (nos 2312–2316).
 It was 50'0¾" long, and 8'6¾" wide.
 The D37 diagram was similar to the D24s, which had one compartment less.